lunduniversity/scalades/README.md

 * Should time be a Double or BigDecimal?
 Floating-point numbers are strange when comparing with >= etc so precision might be an issue especially in long simulations where delta time is smaller than total simulation time.
 But BigDecimal is significantly slower than Double.
 This is a trade-off between precision and performance that is interesting to explore in benchmarks.

-* What are the most important use cases left to implement for the Simulation course?
+* What are the most important use cases left to implement for the [Simulation course at Lund university](https://www.eit.lth.se/index.php?ciuid=1298&coursepage=9535)?

 ## TODO